LIS

 b.
 The Virginia-specific land surveying exam; and

 c.
-The board supplied exam on regulations.
+The board-supplied exam on regulations.

 B. Surveyor photogrammetrist license.

 a.
-The board-approved surveyor photogrammetrist exam;
+The board-approved surveyor photogrammetrist exam; and

-c.
-The board supplied exam on regulations.
+b.
+The board-supplied exam on regulations.

 Statutory Authority